knownorigin/docs.knownorigin.io/docs/guide/supported-formats.md

 The main asset is the only asset captured - **no cover image is required**.

+In order for your image to correctly display as a 360 image on KO you MUST have the following:

+* Image formats - PNG, JPG
+* Image needs to contain the `Exif XMP` tag name:`ProjectionType` value:`equirectangular` (Without this they will not work on KO as 360 images)

+When uploading 360 image, if the upload form **DOES NOT** render a 360 image, something is invalid, and you are most likely missing the correct image metadata tag, **do not mint as it will NOT work without it**.

 We use the open source viewer known as [pannellum](https://pannellum.org) to render the images on KnownOrigin.

 **One point to note: